linuxUser10111/thesis/project/README.md

-# Machine Learning Model for digit  recognition from handwritten characters using a Convolutional Neural Network (CNN)
+# Machine Learning Model for digit  recognition from handwritten numbers using a Convolutional Neural Network (CNN)